cncf/wg-serverless/workflow/spec/spec.md

 Being able to match events based on their event payload (data) is important if your event sources produce a high number of events and our workflow event states should not trigger actions on every single one.

+Note that a Serverless workflow definition cannot be a substitute to a Complex Event Processing or Event Stream processing engine.
+Complex event rules which can include things like temporal reasoning are hard to express as a single expression in the workflow definition.
+Serverless workflows are intended to consume "orchestration events".

+Looking at our previous example, there may be many sensors and services involved that combined make up the fire alarm.
+Complex rules on how to combine events send from all these different sensors and sources should be processed by such complex event processing services which then can issue the "FireAlarmEvent" event which as we defined should trigger actions in our workflow event state.

 #### Action Definition